In my 5 Steps to ‘Non-Overwhelm’ post, I promised to address two additional ways to keep our companies – and lives – on track:

 This doesn’t count as an official shut down, but it may help you work toward one:

 In late March, I hit the road – from snow country – to plunk down at Jacksonville Naval Air Station.
-I tagged along on The Husband’s airline maintenance training trip and worked on my book.
+I tagged along on The Husband’s airline maintenance training trip and worked on projects.

 Same work.
 Same calendar.
 Change of venue.